 III.
-AIR QUALITY: Where available, the significance criteria established by the applicable air quality management Less Than Significant With Mitigation Less Than Significant Impact No Impact district or air pollution control district may be relied upon to make the following determinations Would the project: Included a) Conflict with or obstruct implementation of the applicable air quality plan? х b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard? х c) Expose sensitive receptors to substantial pollutant concentrations? Х d) Result in other emissions (such as those odors adversely affecting a substantial number of people? Х
+AIR QUALITY: Where available, the significance criteria Potentially Less Than Less Than No Impact established by the applicable air quality management Significant Significant Significant district or air pollution control district may be relied upon to Impact With Mitigation Included Impact make the following determinations Would the project: iliciaaea a) Conflict with or obstruct implementation of the V applicable air quality plan? ^ b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard?
+X c) Expose sensitive receptors to substantial pollutant concentrations? х d) Result in other emissions (such as those odors adversely affecting a substantial number of people? х